 You will leave an overnight bag at the Ollantaytambo train station to be sent by train directly to Aguas Calientes.

 After your tour, those who have booked in advance for an extra hike up Huayna Picchu will have time to enjoy those views on their own.
-When you have had your fill of the exceptional views of Machu Picchu, you will take the bus back down to Aguas Calientes for lunch (not included).
-Depending on your train departure time, you may also have time for some shopping, sightseeing or a visit to the museum or hot springs.
+When you have had your fill of the amazing views of Machu Picchu, you will take the bus back down to Aguas Calientes for lunch (not included).
+Depending on your train departure time, you may also have time for shopping, sightseeing, or visiting the museum or hot springs.

 Private service is available for $100 USD more per person.